 “Design” is a weirdly balanced term that describes an undefined, borderless gray zone; for some, it’s as vague as the term “art,” but it’s becoming more relevant to more people every day.
 It has become fashionable to use it as an adjective, like saying that you acquired a “design chair” for your kid.
-In that context, design could mean a strongly colored curvy chair with just one leg.
-In others, a straight, bold, and uncomfortable sofa, or a television without a frame, or cutlery with screwdrivers as handles.
+In that context, a design could mean a strongly colored curvy chair with just one leg.
+In others, a straight, bold, and uncomfortable sofa, or television without a frame, or cutlery with screwdrivers as handles.

 But design is more than that.
 Design is the way things look, feel, and work, and also how they are used.
 How they match someone’s personal identity and help them express it.
 How they make you feel better.
 How they make your life easier.
 Design becomes a lifestyle.

 Design goes beyond a white sofa, it goes beyond a red chair, and, yes, beyond that loud and aggressive sports car in your neighbor’s garage.
 It is also the potato-peeler in your kitchen drawer, the glasses on your nose, the comfortable shoes you’re wearing, the stylish lighting in your house, or the smart home office where you work.
 I think you get it by now.
 My point is that, as we are surrounded by so much design, we stop identifying it as design.
 We lose track of it as it is a part of our daily life.

 It might happen that you try to switch on the television, but the remote control has so many buttons and functions that you never use that it starts to feel complicated and confusing.
 This makes it an utter nightmare when you just feel like watching a movie on a Sunday evening.
 You might think it’s your fault and that you simply don’t understand it well enough.
 Well, it is not your fault.
 That remote is badly designed and you shouldn’t accept it.
 I’m sure you can think of many other examples just like this.

 Photo by pixnio